SextonCJ/sextoncj.github.io/_portfolio/0_carDamageDetection.md

 ---
 layout: single
-title: Car Damage Detection using Mask RCNN
+title: "Car Damage Detection using Mask RCNN"
 excerpt: "Identifying damage to cars using Mask RCNN Image Segmentation"
 header:
-  teaser: assets/images/carDamage/car-damage-th.png
+  teaser: assets/images/car-damage-th.png
 ---

 Project to identify what part of a car is damaged with the goal of speeding up insurance claims.